Professional Kite Boarding Lessons

 Is gear provided?

 Yes, gear will be provided.
 Our goal is to set you up in the correct gear to help you succeed.
 Ideally, you have just long enough lines and a kite with just enough power for you to accomplish a skill.
 We want to minimize any potential risk.
 For example, we wouldn't want to connect you to a kite that is large enough to lift you when we are just learning to turn a kite.
-We really don't need any power for that task, so why would we put you at risk with a large kite?
+We really don't need any power for that task, so why would we put you at risk of being thrown by a large kite?

 Can we communicate while you are in the water?